What is myomectomy (uterine fibroid removal surgery)?

 - infertility or recurring miscarriages

-Unlike a hysterectomy, a myomectomy leaves the uterus intact, making it a popular choice among patients who still wish to get pregnant.
+Unlike a hysterectomy (removal of the uterus), a myomectomy leaves the uterus intact, making it a popular choice among patients who still wish to get pregnant.

-A myomectomy can be performed in one of three ways.
-The method your surgeon chooses may depend on the number, size, and location of your myomas.
+The method your surgeon chooses may depend on the number, size, and location of the fibroids.
 For surgery, you will be under general anesthesia or otherwise sedated for your comfort.

 Abdominal myomectomy

-The most invasive type of surgery, your gynecologist or surgeon makes a large incision in the abdominal wall.
+In this most invasive procedure, your surgeon makes a large incision in the abdominal wall.
+The horizontal incision is in the lower abdomen, around the same location as a C-section incision.
 This provides a clear view of your pelvic organs and allows the surgeon to remove the tissue through the incision.
-It is the best choice of procedure for removing large fibroids, more than two fibroids, or fibroids that are deeply embedded in the uterine wall.
+Some surgeons find this to be a better option if there are multiple fibroids or they are deeply embedded in the uterine wall.

 Hysteroscopic myomectomy